Teenage brain development: the basics

 You can support the development of your child’s thinking with the following strategies:

 Encourage empathy.
-Talk about feelings – yours, your child’s and other peoples.
+Talk about feelings – yours, your child’s and other people’s.
 Highlight the fact that other people have different perspectives and circumstances.
 Reinforce that many people can be affected by one action.

 Try to match your language level to the level of your child’s understanding.
 For important information, you can check understanding by asking children to tell you in their own words what they’ve just heard.

 Prompt your child to develop decision-making and problem-solving skills.
 Try role-modelling and suggesting a process that involves defining the problem, listing the options, and considering the outcome that leads to the best solution for all involved.
-You can read more in our article on problem-solving with teenagers.

 Getting lots of sleep